Position

 The average salary for a Health Information Manager is $75,088 per year in the US.

 Health Information Managers play a key role in the healthcare industry.
-They ensure that patient records are accurate and secure.
-This job is both rewarding and financially stable.
-The average yearly salary for a Health Information Manager is around $75,088.
-This figure can vary based on experience, location, and the type of healthcare facility.
+They ensure patient records stay accurate and secure.
+Their work is very important.
+Health Information Managers often earn a good salary for their efforts.
+The average yearly salary for this job is around $75,088.

 View Health Information Manager jobs nearby